fyndoc/vms/docs/task-manager/extra/archive.md

 The task status would show as `Archived` on the task listing page.

 :::tip Remember
-You can archive any type of tasks: Acquisition tasks, Enrichment tasks, or Audit tasks
+You can archive any type of task: Acquisition tasks, Enrichment tasks, or Audit tasks
 :::